 The Moral of the Story

 The information provided to perspective investors is perhaps the most detailed data on student loan refinancing.
-Unfortunately, there are a number of major limitations to this information, so it is difficult for the average borrower to know how any particular lender might view them.
+Unfortunately, there are a number of major limitations to this information, so it is difficult for the average borrower to know how any particular lender might view them as an applicant.

-As a result, even with the best information available, it is nearly impossible to know which specific lender.
+As a result, even with the best information available, it is nearly impossible to know which specific lender will offer the best rate.
 For borrowers to secure the best rate, shopping around with a number of different lenders is essential.